Novel strategies of Ensemble Model Output Statistics (EMOS) for calibrating wind speed/power forecasts: Calibration for the wind speed

 We will now analyze the results starting from the 24-h raw forecast to arrive at the best calibration strategy, i.e. our EMOS$_{+4r}$.
 The accuracy of the average wind forecast from the EPS will be assessed also in this case via the NMAE and correlation coefficient.
 The results will be presented for all 69 SYNOP stations, as before.\\

-Let us start from a comparison between the raw EPS forecast and the best persistence-based forecast.
-Figure\ \ref{fig:persistenza00Epl_vs_prev10m} depicts the NMAE and correlation coefficient skill scores for the raw EPS-based forecast, with the best persistence-based forecast serving as reference forecast.
+Let us start from a comparison between the raw EPS forecast and the persistence-based forecast that uses the observations at 00 UTC.
+Figure\ \ref{fig:persistenza00Epl_vs_prev10m} depicts the NMAE and correlation coefficient skill scores for the raw EPS-based forecast, with the persistence-based forecast that uses the observations at 00 UTC serving as reference forecast.
 The two skill scores lead to opposite conclusions.
-Indeed, the raw EPS forecast has a higher correlation coefficient than the best persistence-based forecast (the mean value of the $\cal{C}$ skill score for 0-24 hour forecast interval is 34$\%$ and for 24-48 hour forecast interval is 49$\%$) but has a lower NMAE.
+Indeed, the raw EPS forecast has a higher correlation coefficient than persistence-based forecast (the mean value of the $\cal{C}$ skill score for 0-24 hour forecast interval is 34$\%$ and for 24-48 hour forecast interval is 49$\%$) but has a lower NMAE.
 The same result as for the NMAE was found for $\Delta$ (not shown) with a negative average skill score.
-Accordingly, computing the skill score of the best persistence-based forecast using the raw EPS-based forecast as reference, the average skill score of $\Delta$ for the 0-24 hour forecast interval is 87$\%$ while for the 24-48 hour forecast interval is 83$\%$.
-For the mean NMAE skill score we have 19$\%$ (0-24 hour forecast interval) and 10$\%$ (24-48 hour forecast interval).\\ Despite the larger NMAE of the raw EPS forecast, the fact that it has a larger correlation coefficient suggests the possibility to obtain relevant improvements even in terms of simple calibration strategies as the EMOS$_0$.
+Accordingly, computing the skill score of the persistence-based forecast using the raw EPS-based forecast as reference, the average skill score of $\Delta$ for the 0-24 hour forecast interval is 86$\%$ while for the 24-48 hour forecast interval is 86$\%$.
+For the mean NMAE skill score we have 4$\%$ (0-24 hour forecast interval) and -5$\%$ (24-48 hour forecast interval).\\ Despite the larger NMAE of the raw EPS forecast, the fact that it has a larger correlation coefficient suggests the possibility to obtain relevant improvements even in terms of simple calibration strategies as the EMOS$_0$.
 We will address this issue in the following.\\ When addressing the issue of the calibration of the EPS-based forecast, one has firstly to identify the model observables best representing the observed wind.
 The EPS indeed provides wind forecasts at different elevations above the ground (here, we only retain 10 m and 100 m) together with the 10 m wind gust accounting for short-time wind temporal fluctuations.
 Because of the coarse spatial resolution of the EPS, the selection of the most representative observable is not obvious a priori.\\

 To give an idea of this issue, we have reported in Figure \ref{fig:prev10_prev100_i10fg_pearson} three different raw EPS forecasts based on the 10 m and 100 m wind forecasts, and on the 10 m wind gust, all interpolated at the SYNOP stations.
 As one can see from this figure, no general conclusion can be drawn on which observable is best representing the actual wind speed.
 For that reason, the choice among the three possible options (10 m wind speed forecast, 100 m wind speed forecast, 10 m wind gust forecast) has been carried out separately for each station.\\ Once the most representative model variable of the observed wind speed is determined, an initial calibration exploiting the EMOS$_0$ strategy has been performed using one year of training without using other variables for conditioning.